 Strong Customer Authentication (SCA) is the European regulatory requirement that is part of the Second Payment Services Directive (PDS2).
 The key objectives of SCA are to reduce fraud and make online payments more secure by introducing two-factor authentication on electronic payments.
-This guide provides an overview of SCA and aims to answer some frequently asked questions on the feature.
+This guide provides an overview of SCA and aims to answer some frequently asked questions about the feature.

 - Recharge Checkout on Shopify